 Building trust takes time; there’s no shortcut to it.
 Getting there takes one step at a time, and you need to start with a strong foundation.
 At the beginning of any client relationship, visualize starting your project as part of an elite team.
 Use whatever team metaphor you need – be it sports, e-sports, or on a dev team – you are the captain of a team of high performers.
 You have chemistry.
 You visualize winning as the natural outcome of your skills and preparation but don’t take it for granted.

 You know what your team is capable of because you know their skills and trust them.
 And they are an elite team.

 Prepare, do your homework, then go.
-For the product manager, the right mindset is crucial in listening to your client and the problems they face.
-Be relatable, confident, empathetic.
-Make it clear that you and your team understand the finish line, and how to get there (even if there is some uncertainty near-term).
+For the product manager, the right mindset is crucial in listening to your clients and the problems they face.
+Be relatable, confident, and empathetic.
+Make it clear that you and your team understand the finish line and how to get there (even if there is some uncertainty near-term).

 Progress is the fuel that powers the day-to-day building of trust.
 As documented in The Progress Principle, managers generally misunderstand what motivates workers.
 Typically, they cite social recognition and other extrinsic factors.
 But when workers were asked directly (through over 12,000 diary entries), they named the single, most influential factor that motivated them: visible progress in their work.

 This holds true for remote work relationships throughout the entire remote team ecosystem, from clients to account managers, the product manager, and the development team.
 The key is full transparency.
 Provide measurements of success against goals, visibility of effort, lessons learned along the way, and product outcomes.

 When combined with the other success factors — setting a strong start, reading your client, and collaborating on strategy — visible progress is incredibly powerful.
 It will answer any concerns about remote work efficacy.
 From my experience, it’s the way to go when you need to remotely build trust.